 Most visitors to the Big Easy fall in love with New Orleans, but only a lucky few fall in love in New Orleans.

-St. George distiller Dave Smith was one of those lucky few.
+Head distiller Dave Smith was one of those lucky few.
 He met his future wife in New Orleans while visiting in 2007.
 NOLA was the backdrop to their courtship, which played out all over the city’s famously sultry streets, jazz clubs, gardens, and cafés.
 And when they finally married, a New Orleans brass band burst into song after they’d exchanged their vows.

 Lucky for us, Dave and his bride chose to make their home here in the Bay Area.
 Lucky for you, the city of New Orleans continued to occupy a place in Dave’s heart—so much so that he always wanted to make a coffee liqueur that tasted like the New Orleans–style coffees he and his bride had enjoyed during their courtship.

-When it came time to make NOLA Coffee Liqueur, Dave and his bride even spent their first Valentine’s Day as newlyweds helping to roast the coffee beans that would go into the maiden batch.
+Dave and his bride even spent their first Valentine’s Day as newlyweds helping to roast the coffee beans that would go into the maiden batch.